amackcrane/protograph/README.md

 render [<node_id_or_text> [--depth <int>] [--upstream | --downstream]]
 - render network with plotly in browser
 - optionally choose focal node, length of paths to include, restrict on edge direction
+- may be invoked directly from command line as 'pg <graph> render ...'

 edit
 - pull up data json in text file, for buggy things